-Clearing a backlog is an art and one needs to master it if you are eyeing a seat in an IIT or any other good college.
-Here are some points on which you can work to improve the current situation (backlogs).
+Clearing a backlog in JEE preparation is an art and one needs to master it if you are eyeing a seat in an IIT or any other good college.
+In this post we will see some key points on which you can work to improve the current situation (backlogs).

-Tips to Clear Backlogs in IIT JEE Preparation
+How to Clear Backlogs in IIT JEE Preparation?

 - Be with the class from now on – Never lag behind from now on.
 I mean to say that if electrostatics is going on in Physics class and you are stuck with previous work of Thermodynamics, then you are in trouble.
 You already have a lot of backlog, it’s better not to increase it now.